EmbedJournal/embedjournal/_posts/2016-09-28-iit-techfest-mesh-flare.md

 Now you just have to perform a [Depth First Search (DFS)](https://en.wikipedia.org/wiki/Depth-first_search) on the graph to arrive at the destination node.
 If you have made it to this point successfully, choosing the least weighted path to the destination vertex should be a cake walk.

 All the best for anyone participating.
-Let me know if this was helpfull.
+Let me know if this was helpful.